johnsonjp34/farmchief/README.md

 4) Google Geo Calculator Library -- See https://developers.google.com/maps/documentation/android-api/utility/?hl=en

-**IMPORTANT METHODS**
+**IMPORTANT METHODS & CLASSES**

-The BaseIOIOLooper method is where you will do most of your calls to the IOIO board.
+--The BaseIOIOLooper method is where you will do most of your calls to the IOIO board.
 You will OPEN your digital input or output channels here.

+--Create a Looper class that extends the BaseIOIOLooper.
+Preferably you would want to make a thread for each input that you plan on using.
+In this example there are 8 to represent each row being monitored.

+--setup() - You can open your channels.
+For example:
+PulseInput input1_ = ioio_.openPulseInput(new DigitalInput.Spec(1,Mode.PULL_DOWN), ClockRate.RATE_62KHz,  PulseMode.FREQ, false);

+Please see IOIO documentation for specific parameters.
+The biggest thing to note is that setting PulseMode to FREQ allows the channels to monitor the frequency of your input.
+This is key to determining planting rates and population.
+The PULL_DOWN mode is required because the board can't indicate a frequency of 0 when there is no input.
+Because of the pull of the board to 0V in this mode you will need to **MAKE SURE that you use the diode in the schematic or your op amp will not work correctly.**